-The Fund's activities expose it to financial risks: market risk (primarily price risk and interest rate risk), credit risk and liquidity risk.
+The Fund's activities expose it to financial risks: market risk (primarily interest rate and foreign exchange risks), credit risk and liquidity risk.
 The Fund's overall risk management program focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the Fund's financial performance.

 The management of these risks is carried out by the Trustee under policies approved by its BOD.
 The BOD approves written policies covering overall risk management.
-Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risks inherent on investments approved by the investors.
+Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risks inherent in investments approved by the investors.